Tarandeep199/Kith-size-scraper/README.md

 Currently is initialized to find sizes for one specific item as indicated in the html text.
 Similar standard may be applied to any other Shopify built site.

-IMPROVEMENTS TO BE MADE:
-  Monitor whole site and relay back specific changes via product title.